The ET Management and Advice work process comprises five chronological steps.

 If all functional tests in accordance with Cx Level 4 have been successfully completed, the integrated test can take place.
 The i-SAT is intended to functionally test cross-discipline controls and interdependencies of the various involved installations.
 Think of controlling climate installations in the event of fire and evacuation and/or the use of emergency power.

-The Building Management System (GBS) can be used to record the results of the i-SAT through trending and alarm overviews
+The Building Management System (BMS) can be used to record the results of the i-SAT through trending and alarm overviews

 Seasonal testing and aftercare